International Paper Co Earnings - Q1 2026 Analysis & Highlights

 • The company is investing approximately 50% more per facility in 2025 through 2027 than the average of the prior three years.

-• The NORPAC mill includes three paper machines, two of which produce recycled lightweight containerboard.
+• The NORPAC acquisition includes three paper machines, two of which are producing recycled lightweight containerboard.

-• Post-integration, the company expects the NORPAC investment to deliver high teens or better returns over time.
+• Management expects the NORPAC investment to deliver high teens or better returns on invested capital on a full-year basis as the company gets into 2027.

-• The company is making more than 80 major investments across mill and box systems, including corrugated, converting equipment, and specialty capabilities, with projects underway or planned primarily from late 2025 through 2026.
+• The company is making more than 80 major investments across the mill and box system, including corrugated, converting equipment, and specialty capabilities, with projects underway or planned primarily from late 2025 through 2026.

-• Free cash flow guidance of approximately $300 million to $500 million reinforces commitment to disciplined capital allocation and returning cash to shareholders.
+• Free cash flow guidance is approximately $300 million to $500 million for full-year 2026, reinforcing commitment to disciplined capital allocation and returning cash to shareholders.

 • Industry Trends and Dynamics

-• The company expects North American volumes to be up about 3% in Q2, with the industry tracking flat.
+• Looking ahead to Q2, management expects North American volumes to be up about 3%, with the industry tracking flat.

 • On a full-year basis, the company continues to expect to outperform the industry by about 2%.

-• In EMEA, the company expects market growth of approximately 0.5 to 1 point.
+• In Europe, the company expects market growth of about 0.5 point to a point for the year.

 • Competitive Landscape

-• The company delivered above market growth for the third straight quarter in North America.
+• The company delivered above market growth for the third straight quarter in North America, with box shipments exceeding the industry by 3% as planned customer wins came through.

 • The company has not been aggressive on pricing and has tried to price to the market, with reliability of supply being the single most important factor for customers.